FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 2. Sensory Profile

-(+)-Nerolidol is known for its delicate, woody, and floral aroma with subtle fruity undertones.
-It is often described as having a fresh, green, and slightly citrusy scent.
-The intensity of its odor is moderate, making it suitable for use as a background note or modifier in complex fragrance compositions.
-While specific taste thresholds are not well-documented, its role in flavor systems is typically as a subtle enhancer rather than a dominant note.
+(+)-Nerolidol is known for its delicate floral, woody, and citrus-like aroma.
+It is often described as having a fresh, green, and slightly fruity scent with a hint of rose and apple.
+The compound exhibits moderate intensity and diffusion, making it suitable for use as a background note or modifier in complex fragrance compositions.
+Its odor threshold is relatively low, allowing it to impart subtle nuances even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature